Ramaphosa calls on ANC leaders to declare interests - Sunday World

 Ramaphosa noted that social partners at the National Economic Development and Labour Council had also complained about corruption.

-He hinted we have drawn a line in the sand.
-We need to fight corruption

-their six colleagues.
 “There is going to be an announcement soon.
-There are two guys who signed a plea bargain,” a Hawks
+There are two guys who signed a plea bargain,” a Hawks source said.

 Sources in the Hawks and National Prosecuting Authority said the Asset Forfeiture Unit was planning to attach Sodi’s bling cars this week.